Call for Training Projects for 2024 and Educational Leave (CPP)

 Project leader: Sonia CHALBI

-• Offer students the opportunity to participate in Oulipian writing workshops with constraints to strengthen fundamental writing and reading skills.
+• Offering students the opportunity to participate in Oulipian constrained writing workshops to strengthen fundamental writing and reading skills

-• Build a pool of young Oulipians to help promote the UM at national events.
+• To create a pool of young Oulipians to participate in promoting the University of Montpellier during events of national importance.

-• Promoting student engagement in a program linked to the UM's associative structure
+• Promoting student engagement through a system linked to the UM's associative structure

-• Breaking down barriers between literature and science to promote student success
+• Breaking down the barriers between literature and science to promote student success

-APPIPHYS: Problem-Based Learning in Physics, Electromagnetism, and Ecological Transition
+APPIPHYS: Problem-Based Learning in Physics Bachelor's Degrees, Electromagnetism and Ecological Transition

 Project leaders: Laetitia DOYENNETTE & Laurent ALVAREZ